kslides/kslides/README.md

 This block overrides the values specified in _kslides.presentationConfig{}_.

 * A `css{}` block applies to this specific presentation and uses Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
-CSS can also be specified using raw CSS strings.
+Presentation CSS can also be specified using raw CSS strings.
 A combination of the two approaches is also allowed.

 Unlike CSS values in HTML files, which must be specified in the _head_, `css{}` blocks can be placed throughout a presentation in kslides.
 It is convenient to have the CSS values near code in the slides where